Bloom-host/BloomDocs/docs/extras/templatexample.md

 :::

 :::tip Custom Tip Title
-You can install plugins via SFTP or directly through the Panel's file manager.
+You can install plugins via SFTP or directly through the panel's File Manager.
 :::

 :::caution